01walid/walid.dev/content/blog/python-forgiveness.md

 - and LBYL being: Look before you leap.

-EAFP is a common coding idiom and style in Python, in a nutshell, it encourages letting bits of code fail and catch that failure and handle it (ask for forgiveness), instead of checking -with if statements- if the code can fail or execute correctly (asking permission).
+EAFP is a common coding idiom and style in Python, in a nutshell, it encourages letting bits of code fail and catch that failure and handle it (ask for forgiveness), instead of checking -with if statements- if the code may fail or execute correctly (asking permission).

 The saying “Ask forgiveness, not permission” is attributed to [Grace Hopper](https://en.wikipedia.org/wiki/Grace_Hopper) but there might [more to the story](https://changelog.com/posts/what-admiral-grace-hopper-really-meant) if you're interested.